Skip to main content

 Global Aviation Center is a solid option for students who want a mid-sized school that's not a national chain.
 Having their own facility with a classroom means ground instruction happens on-site rather than in a cramped briefing room.
 The Piper Seneca fleet adds multi-engine capability if you plan to continue beyond PPL.

-Icarus Flying Academy
+What Does Icarus Flying Academy Offer at KFRG?

 What They Offer